chriscook/first-visit-popup/readme.md

 	$.firstVisitPopup({
 		cookieName : 'homepage',
 		header : 'Welcome to my site',
-		body : '<p>Hello, welcome to my website.</p>'
+		body : '<p>Hello, welcome to my website.</p>',
+		showAgainSelector : '#show-message'
 	});
 ```

-...where `cookieName` is a name for cookie which will determine whether or not to show the message again, `header` is the header for the message (enclosed in a `h2` tag by defualt), and `body` is the body text for the message (not enclosed in any tags by default).
+...where `cookieName` is a name for cookie which will determine whether or not to show the message again, `header` is the header for the message (enclosed in a `h2` tag by defualt), `body` is the body text for the message (not enclosed in any tags by default), and `showAgainSelector` is the selector of an element on the page the user can click to show the message again (optional).

 A demo is available in demo.html.